Elemnir/experipy/README.rst

 A framework for writing and running Computational Science experiments.

-Experipy provides a composable grammar for automatically writing scripts and a tool which can then execute them.
-Support for PBS script based queueing is (mostly) implemented.
+``experipy`` provides a composable grammar for automating experiment script generation and a tool which can then execute those scripts.
+Supports PBS script based queueing.

 ------------------
  A Simple Example